Which Theme Park Is Best for Young Children

 - Consider an annual pass!

-- 2-3 days to explore the whole park.
+- Plan two to three days to explore the whole park.

-- Water option is a great break on a hot day.
+- The water option is a great break on a hot day.

 - Stay nearby to shorten travel time.

 - Discount tickets can be had.
-Lots of buy 1 adult, get 1 child ticket free offers out there.
+Lots of buy one adult, get one child ticket free offers out there.

-- Save a little money buying your parking passes online in advance.
+- Save a little money by buying your parking passes online in advance.